afullhart/KGClimateClass/issueresponse.md

 Hello, thanks for considering our paper and we hope that it is within scope.
 I will provide details on suggested reviewers and remaining checklist items.
-At this stage, I'm unclear whether I should attempt to correct the remaining issues with the paper (a few issues have been realized, listed below).
+At this stage, I'm unclear whether I should attempt to correct the remaining issues with the paper (a few issues listed below have been realized).
 For now, I'll leave as is.

 **Suggested Reviewers**